Larger Apple iPhone shipments delayed amid record orders

-The new iPhone 6 goes on sale on Sept.
-19 in the United States but the company began taking online orders on Thursday.
-While the larger 5.5-inch "Plus" models now display a wait time of up to a month, the 4.7-inch version remains available for delivery on Sept.
-19, Apple's website showed. (bit.ly/1qNAOLK)

-Verizon Wireless, AT&T and Sprint Corp, also showed shipment delays of up to six weeks on their respective websites.
+Verizon Wireless (VZ.N), AT&T (T.N) and Sprint Corp (S.N), also showed shipment delays of up to six weeks on their respective websites.
 Apple said the pace of orders has so far outstripped any of its previous iPhones.

 “Response to iPhone 6 and iPhone 6 Plus has been incredible, with a record number of pre-orders overnight.
 Pre-orders are currently available online or through the Apple Store App,” spokeswoman Trudy Muller said.